darrellodonnell/tswg-trust-registry-tf/v2/README.md

 * multi-lingual support will NOT be created as the API (protcol) is intended for non-human use.
 That said, we will need some ability to map identifiers (e.g. AssuranceLevelType.identifier) to human-readable names and descriptions.
 * Registry, Entity Authorizations, and Registry of Registry functionality are interwoven.
 Which leads to...

+* The UML Diagram refers to the root being an EGFURI (by VID?) but the OAS does not.
+Need to decide if the API is 1:1 EGFURI:TR and leave any other EGFs in some other place?
+Defaults?

 ## ISSUE - Querying vs. Snooping

 Querying the most basic query "Does this Entity (identified with VID) have this Authorization (identified with VID)?" feels too complex.